mHijuxS/mhijuxs.github.io/_posts/2025-05-17-hackthebox-heal.md

 ```

-With this password, we can't connect to ssh still, so we try connecting to the application instead and we are successfully logged with administrator privileges on the application
+With this password, we couldn't connect to ssh still, so we try connecting to the application instead and we are successfully logged with administrator privileges on the application

 ![NON](file-20250515002349947.png)